Daniil Medvedev wins again, trolls again at the US Open

 While it was clear that Koepfer had his supporters, the atmosphere was calm.
 That changed when Medvedev won match point.
 It was then the 23-year-old Russian started strutting, which riled up the crowd.

-He continued his troll job by pointing his arms skyward, gesturing for more from the fans.
+He went on to point his arms skyward, gesturing for more from the fans.

 Medvedev, who was seen wearing kinesio tape on his arm, shoulder and legs during the match, said to the crowd, "I was painful in my abductor before the match.
 I thought I'm not going to play.
 I was painful in my shoulder.
 I took as much painkillers as I could.
 And you guys, being against me, you gave me so much energy to win.
 Thank you."